onthegomap/planetiler/planetiler-custommap/README.md

 ### Features

 A feature is a defined set of objects that meet specified filter criteria.
-* `zoom` - Specifies the zoom inclusion rules for this feature.
-See [Zoom Specification](#feature-zoom-specification).
 * `geometry` - Include objects of a certain geometry type.
 Options are `polygon`, `line`, or `point`.
-* `minTileCoverSize` - include objects of a certain geometry size, where 1.0 means "is the same size as a tile at this zoom".
+* `min_tile_cover_size` - include objects of a certain geometry size, where 1.0 means "is the same size as a tile at this zoom".
-* `includeWhen` - A tag specification which determines which features to include.
+* `include_when` - A tag specification which determines which features to include.
 If unspecified, all features from the specified sources are included.
 See [Tag Filters](#tag-filters)
-* `excludeWhen` - A tag specification which determines which features to exclude.
+* `exclude_when` - A tag specification which determines which features to exclude.
 This rule is applied after `includeWhen`.
 If unspecified, no exclusion filter is applied.
 See [Tag Filters](#tag-filters)
+* `min_zoom` - Minimum zoom to show the feature that matches the filter specifications.
 * `attributes` - Specifies the attributes that should be rendered into the tiles for this feature, and how they are constructed.
 See [Attributes](#attributes)

 ### Tag Mappings